 - Fennel – We started carrying fennel when we began making white bean and kale soup.
 The recipe calls for a fresh fennel bulb, but we use a teaspoon of the spice instead.
 Chewing on a fennel seed after a meal is also good for your digestion.

-As I mentioned earlier, the Nalgene travel bottles have never leaked on us, but I keep bottles in an additional plastic bag just in case.
+As I mentioned earlier, the Nalgene travel bottles have never leaked on us, but I keep bottles with liquids in an additional plastic bag just in case.
 Here are the liquid seasonings in our spice kit.

 - Tamari or Soy Sauce – Tamari is a great salty seasoning for rice and grain dishes, vegetables, and meats.
 A little goes a long way.
 We pack tamari in a 1 oz. bottle for most weekend camping trips.

-A Few Tips for Creating Great Car Camping Meals with Your Spice Kit
+A Few Tips for Creating Great Meals with Your Camping Spices

 - Mark every single bottle and jar with the name of the spice in permanent ink.
 As the camp cook, you may not mistake vanilla for soy sauce, but your kids definitely will!